 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
-College Factual’s Boston, Cambridge, Newton (MA,NH) Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.
+College Factual’s Boston, Cambridge, Newton (MA,NH) Ranking of the Best Colleges For Non-Traditional Students was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-Boston University tops our Boston, Cambridge, Newton (MA,NH) list of the Best Colleges For Returning Adults.
+Boston University tops our Boston, Cambridge, Newton (MA,NH) list of the Best Colleges For Non-Traditional Students.
 Boston U charges tuition and fees of $50,240.
 The college has an acceptance rate of 32.6%.
 The average 2016 SAT score for those admitted is 1,370.
 The average salary for recent graduates is $84,000.

 The total ranking includes 19 colleges.
 Within the complete list tuition and fees ranges from $15,420 to $50,240 (in-state from $9,340 to $50,240).
 Acceptance rates range from 28.5% to 82.4%, estimated average 2016 SAT scores range from 1,060 to 1,480 and average salaries of graduates range from $60,000 to $84,000.

 |2||University of New Hampshire - Main Campus||Durham, New Hampshire||$17,624 / $31,424|